Creative - LEVEL 5

 Whanganui

-Excellent industry-standard learning facilities and equipment including Canon DSLR cameras, photography studios, and Apple iMacs equiped with Adobe creative software
+Excellent industry-standard learning facilities and equipment including Canon DSLR cameras, photography studios, and Apple iMacs equiped with Adobe creative software.

-This course is aimed at more advanced amateur photographers and hobbyists, including learners who have
+This course is aimed at more advanced amateur photographers and hobbyists, including learners who have completed the Certificate in Introductory Photography.

 Certificate in Introductory Photography (Level 5) Training Scheme